Zinbo/software-dev-repository/content/posts/Architecture/index.md

 This is a problem for logging in, you'd need to log in for each server, meaning you'll have a session cookie on each machine then.
 However if your website is an e-commerce website, when you add things to your cart, they're going to be associated with different sesisons on different machines.
 If you had split your services out such that one server was php server, one was gif server, etc. you wouldn't have this problem, but this would mean no redundancy and you can't scale.
 One way to solve this is to have each server connect to the same seperate hard drive where all session data is stored.
 You could also put the sessions on the load balancer.
 But now we have a weakness in our network topology, what is that server breaks?

-What happens if the load balancer goes down, do we also have duplicate load balancers?

-RAID = Redundant Array of Independent Disks
-RAID0
-RAID1
-RAID2
-...

-RAID0 = two harddrives with identifical size.
-You stripe data, you write a bit to hd 1, a bit to hd 2, and so you can write faster as you can write to both at once.

-RAID1 = two harddrives, store data on both simultaneously.
-This means either of your drives can die and you'll have all the data intact.
-If it dies you plug a new one in, and the RAID array will rebuild itself

-RAID10 = four hard drives, do both striping and redundancy.

-RAID5 = have 3, 4, or 5 drives, but only one is used for redundancy.
-In this model any of the drives can die and you haven't lost any data.
-How does that work? how do you store 4 tb of data with redundancy in one drive?

-RAID6 = any two drives can die, 2 for redundancy.

-Should use RAID at home?

-Even if we use RAID for storing session over multiple drives, if someone trips over the power cord, you're still at the mercy of using 1 machine for storing data.

-Other ways to get sticky sessions:
-- shared storage, MySQL, NFS, etc.
-- Cookies?

 Software solutions for load balancers:
 - Amazon's Elastic Load Balancer